cybozu/bugbounty/en/scope/man-in-the-middle.md

 ## Reason This Is Not Identified as a Vulnerability
 A successful attack that requires the man-in-the-middle attack is not identified as a vulnerability.
 This case is not handled as a vulnerability for the Bug Bounty Program.
+However, if we determine that the risk is high (example: RCE), we may identify this case as a vulnerability.